-- Dates and times and types of recent activity by users.
+- Dates, times, and types of recent activity by users.

 How it works

-- The Brokering Principal (Citrix Remote Broker Provider Service) on a Cloud Connector accepts connection requests from StoreFront, and communicates with Citrix Cloud to connect users with VDAs that are registered with the Cloud Connector.
+- The Brokering Principal (also known as the Citrix Remote Broker Provider Service) on a Cloud Connector accepts connection requests from StoreFront.
+The Brokering Principal communicates with Citrix Cloud to connect users with VDAs that are registered with the Cloud Connector.

-- The Citrix Config Synchronizer Service (CSS) checks with the broker in Citrix Cloud approximately every two minutes to see if any configuration changes have been made.
-Those changes can be administrator-initiated (such as changing a Delivery Group property) or system actions (such as machine assignments).
+- The Citrix Config Synchronizer Service (CSS) checks with the broker in Citrix Cloud approximately every minute to see if any configuration changes were made.
+Those changes can be administrator-initiated (such as changing a delivery group property) or system actions (such as machine assignments).